truenas/documentation/content/TruenasApps/_index.md

 Select a pool with enough space for all the applications you intend to use.
 For stability, we recommend using SSD storage for the applications pool.

-{{< hint type=tip title="Encrypted Pool Apps Pool" >}}
-Choosing an encrypted pool as the apps pool can introduce issues with apps not deploying when the pool is locked, result in apps failing to migrate after a manual upgrade and reboot, or produce a host path error if the pool is passphrase-encrypted.
-For these reasons, we do not recommend choosing an encrypted pool for apps.
-Apps configured to use datasets created on an encrypted pool are also encrypted and can have the same deployment issues as the apps pool.
-If your system does not have an unencrypted pool available, forcing you to use an encrypted pool for app storage, you need to unlock the pool and datasets after manual system upgrades.
-If migration fails due to a locked pool or dataset, you must unlock these storage options and re-initiate migration.
-The best practice is to create and use an unencrypted pool for apps and app dataset storage volumes.
-{{< /hint >}}

 Select the pool and click **Save**.
 If you close the dialog to set the pool later, click **Configuration > Choose Pool** to set the pool.

 {{< trueimage src="/images/SCALE/Apps/AppsSettingsChoosePool.png" alt="Choosing a Pool for Apps" id="Choosing a Pool for Apps" >}}